 Active Listening and Effective Communication for Doulas and Caregivers

-Alison came to this work after realizing that she wasn’t always as effective at communicating with others as she needed to be.
-She recognized that she needed to learn new ways to listen and communicate better.
-After doing some research and attending various trainings to become more proficient, she recognized how essential these skills are to doula work and wanted to bring this essential training to IDLM students.
+Alison’s interest in this profession grew from her desire to improve her communication skills.
+She realized that she needed to learn new ways to listen and communicate better.
+After attending various trainings to become more proficient, she recognized how essential these skills are to doula work.
+She is now passionate about sharing this knowledge with IDLM students.